jniedzie/LightByLight2018/analysis/configs/efficiencies.md

 ### Max number of events to analyze
 maxEvents: 100000

-### Eta cut for gen particles and photon superclusters for MC efficiency estimation
-maxEta: 2.4

-### Et (GeV) cut for gen particles and photon superclusters for MC efficiency estimation
-minEt: 2

-### Criteria to reject photons coming from e.g. pi0 decays (by shower shape)
-maxEtaWidthBarrel:  0.02
-maxEtaWidthEndcap:  0.06

 ### Criteria to match calo tower with photon SC for neutral exclusivity
 maxDeltaEtaEB:  0.15
 maxDeltaPhiEB:  0.7